The Developer's Trust

 Focus on Benchmarking

-Your demos must be grounded in verifiable data.
-Show how your tool performs against established benchmarks and provide clear instructions for reproducibility to build credibility.
+Demos must be grounded in verifiable data.
+Show performance against benchmarks and provide code to reproduce results.

 Visualize the "Why"

-Use animated diagrams and data visualizations to explain the underlying architecture.
-Deconstruct the complexity to make the invisible visible for a technical audience.
+Use animated diagrams and visualizations to explain the underlying architecture.
+Make the invisible visible.

-Demonstrate the entire developer experience: data ingestion, training, fine-tuning, and deployment.
-Show the first successful API call and integration into a sample app.
+Demonstrate the end-to-end developer experience: data ingestion, training, fine-tuning, and deployment.

 The Integrated Developer Experience